vault-thirteen/Cache/ReadMe.md

 Old Records are removed either from the Bottom of the Cache after the Insertion of a new Record, or when the requested Record is found to be expired or "stale".

-The Removals are done in this "Lazy" Style to save CPU Time.
+The Removals are done in this "lazy" Style to save CPU Time.
 We check TTL only when it is necessary.

 ### Record Structure